garyfleming/product-engineering/estimates.md

 B) Wild guesses
 C) A pseudo-estimation process like story pointing being turned into a date based on questionable methods (we will be coming back here)

-^ The only real deadlines I've seen are where they're tied to external events that we can't control or where there is a dependency on something else with a long lead time we can't control
+---

+# Real Deadlines

 Examples:
 * Building an app for a sporting event,
 * Regulatory requirements kicking in,
 * Creation of physical items

+^ The only real deadlines I've seen are where they're tied to external events that we can't control or where there is a dependency on something else with a long lead time we can't control
 ^ They're not going to delay Wimbledon for your app.
 ^ HMRC aren't gonna move the end of the tax year for you.
 ^ Making iPhones takes time; pretty hard to control for that.

+---

+# Fakelines

 ^ Most deadlines aren't real.
 There are few meaningful product consequences.
 Doesn't mean we can entirely ignore them, however.
 There can be very real social consequences, fair or unfair.

+---

+# Does this talk have a deadline to finish?

 ^ Given the length of my slot, I *can* go a few minutes over my imposed deadline.
 45 minute slot, gives me 2 and a half minutes of slack.
 I *might* be able to go on a few minutes into the lunch break/next slot too.
 ^ But eventually that has social consequences: you want lunch so you'll likely leave, The next session starts at some point so someone would come and get me off stage.
 And I'd probably not be invited back again.
-That doesn't help anyone.
+Rambling on doesn't help anyone.
-^ TODO what are you trying to say here?
+^ i.e. there are social consequences

+---

+# Do you have a deadline?

 ^ IRL Maybe a manager gets annoyed that their self-imposed deadline they reported didn't get met.
 It doesn't matter that it was realistic or not, that it was artificial or not; there's a lot of trust and social capital.
 Teams who fail to deliver to deadlines consistently will lose trust.
 ^ Conversely, teams who are frequently held to unrealistic and arbitrary deadlines will lose trust in their management and leadership - Why should they be treated poorly for bad deadlines?